bw2/ConfigArgParse/README.rst

 Help Formatters
 ~~~~~~~~~~~~~~~

-:code:`ArgumentDefaultsRawHelpFormatter` - a new HelpFormatter (to be passed to the
+:code:`ArgumentDefaultsRawHelpFormatter`  A new HelpFormatter (to be passed to the
 ArgumentParser constructor's formatter_class arg) which adds default values AND
 disables line-wrapping.